Navicat: Navicat iOS

 In August 2013, PremiumSoft released a new product - Navicat iOS.
 It is a database administration tool developed for iOS with features included object viewer & designer, query builder & editor, Navicat Cloud, server monitor, etc. MySQL was supported in the first release.
 Then, Navicat for PostgreSQL iOS version was released in January 2015.
 In September 2017, Navicat for MariaDB iOS version was released.

-Navicat Cloud Collaboration
+Navicat Cloud

-Navicat Cloud is a cloud service for users to synchronize their connection settings, queries, models and virtual groups with multiple platforms and devices.
-A user can share his project to others for collaborating on connection settings, queries and models.
+Navicat Cloud is a cloud service for users to synchronize their connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information with multiple platforms and devices.
+A user can share his project to others for collaborating on connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information.

 Navicat Monitor

 Navicat Monitor was officially released in April 2018.
 It is a safe, simple and agentless remote server monitoring tool and supports to monitor MySQL, MariaDB and cloud databases.
 Users can access Navicat Monitor from anywhere via a web browser.
 The main features of Navicat Monitor including real-time instance performance monitoring, alert notification, query analyzer, replications monitoring.

+In June 2019, Navicat Monitor supported monitoring SQL Server instances.
+And PostgreSQL was added in February 2023.

+Navicat On-Prem Server

+Navicat On-Prem Server is an on-premise solution that provides the option to host a cloud environment for storing Navicat objects (connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information) internally at user's location.
+It also supports managing MySQL, MariaDB, and PostgreSQL databases.

+Navicat BI & Viewer

+In Nov 2021, 2 new products, Navicat Charts Creator & Navicat Charts Viewer were released.
+Navicat Charts Creator is a GUI tool for creating visual representations (charts & dashboards) of database data.
+Navicat Charts Viewer is a tool for viewing charts workspace files.
+In May 2024, version 2 was released and added the support of MongoDB and Snowflake.
+The product names were changed to Navicat BI and Navicat BI Viewer.